SageRalph/TSR-Public/README.md

 # Results files

-This repository contains all the data and code nessesary to replicate our results.
+This repository contains all the data and code necessary to replicate our results.
 We provide the full results presented in the paper "Recommendations from Cold Starts in Big Data" in the `results` directory.
 All results provided use the dataset `datasets/IWSC.USEDAN.json`.